MrAndriy/NestJS-samples/README.md

-# API with NestJS #8.
-Writing unit tests
+# API with NestJS #9.
+Testing services and controllers with integration tests

-To do so, we’ve used the Jest library that comes bundled with NestJS.
-We’ve also used some of the built-in utilities to mock various services and modules properly.
-One of the most important ones was mocking the database connection so that we can keep our tests isolated.
+how our services integrate, we’ve also used the SuperTest library and tested a controller.
+By writing integration tests, we can thoroughly verify if our app works as expected.
+Therefore, it is a topic worth diving into.

 # dependencies

-- @nestjs/testing
+- supertest